Software Development Life Cycle Processes

 Application Development Process

-After the joint governance model is established, the Security and Architecture teams start reviewing any potential security vulnerabilities and architectural issues before the configuration team starts building.
+The next step is establishing a joint governance model with your organization.
+The joint governance model establishes regular status reviews, major milestones, and roadblocks.
+After the joint governance model is established, the Security and Architecture teams begin reviewing any potential security vulnerabilities and architectural issues before the configuration team begins.

 Product Roadmap